 Who won’t get there

-It is not a firing recommendation.
-It is a staffing one.
-Do not put the AI-leveraged future of the function on people who, by demonstrated behavior over a reasonable window, are not going to be part of producing it.
+It’s not a firing recommendation.
+It’s a staffing one.
+Don’t put the AI-leveraged future of the function on people who, by demonstrated behavior over a reasonable window, aren’t going to be part of producing it.
 Put them on the work where their experience compounds without requiring the disposition.
-Promote them on the work they are good at.
-Do not give them the new operating model to design.
+Promote them on the work they’re good at.
+Don’t give them the new operating model to design.

 The signals that someone is not in the cohort are quieter than the champion signals, and worth being honest about.
 They have been licensed for six months and still talk about AI in the future tense.
 They escalate small wrong answers as evidence of a categorical problem with the tool.
 They have not opened the chat in the last week, and when reminded, they explain why their work is the kind that does not benefit.
 They route around colleagues who are using it visibly.
 They reach for the previous version of the workflow when given the choice.
 None of these are character flaws.
 They are dispositional facts.
 Treat them as such.